MicrosoftDocs/winrt-api/windows.ui.xaml.controls/webview.md

 In apps compiled for Windows 10, WebView uses the Microsoft Edge rendering engine to display HTML content.
 In apps compiled for Windows 8 or Windows 8.1, WebView uses Internet Explorer 11 in document mode.
 It does not support any Microsoft ActiveX controls or plugins like Microsoft Silverlight or Portable Document Format (PDF) files.

 **XAML Islands**: This control is not supported in XAML islands apps.
+For alternatives, see [XAML Islands - Web view controls](/windows/apps/desktop/modernize/xaml-islands#web-view-controls).

 ### Navigating to content